thisisthemurph/Blazored.Dialog/README.md

 - Create an initial empty `BlazoredDialog`
 - Initialize the dialog within a lifecycle method using the `NewDialog` method, passing the unique id you would like to use

-Note that in the below example we have passed `@_dialog.DialogId` to the `HTMLDialogElement`.
-We could jsut as easily have passed the string `myDialog`.
+Note that in the below example we have passed `@_dialog.DialogId` to the `HTMLDialogElement`; we could just as easily have passed the string `myDialog`.

 ```razor
 <dialog id="@_dialog.DialogId">